NovaBACKUP Data Protection Blog

 Payment Card Industry Data Security Standard (PCI DSS) 4.0

-While PCI DSS 4.0 was released in 2022, we are currently mid-transition for its replacement of the v3.2.1 standard which will be complete in March 2025.
+While PCI DSS 4.0 was released in 2022, we are currently mid-transition to its replacement of the v3.2.1 standard, which will be complete in March 2025.
 Organizations will need to be compliant with the new standard by that time.
-This standard, crated by the major credit card companies, was built to protect private data as it is processed, transmitted and stored.
-The new requirements in 4.0 do much to address client-side security which has been a vulnerability for the latest security threats.
-Organizations will need to identify and document all web assets, ensure that applications and system components are securely configured and that vulnerabilities can be identified.
-In fact, any system that might affect the credit card data environment, even MSP’s who may not be processing the data themselves, will have security requirements to maintain.
+This standard, created by the major credit card companies, was built to protect private data as it is processed, transmitted, and stored.
+The new requirements in 4.0 do much to address client-side security, which has been a vulnerability for the latest security threats.
+Organizations will need to identify and document all web assets, ensure that applications and system components are securely configured, and that vulnerabilities can be identified.
+Any system that might affect the credit card data environment, even MSPs who may not be processing the data themselves, will have security requirements to maintain.
 This may include intrusion detection and the support of penetration testing.

 WARNING:

-Support for Windows Server 2012 and Windows Server 2012 R2 will come to an end on October 10, 2023 and no longer receive security updates.
-If you are running these operating systems after this deadline it can directly affect the state your regulatory compliance.
+Support for Windows Server 2012 and Windows Server 2012 R2 will come to an end on October 10, 2023, and no longer receive security updates.
+If you are running these operating systems after this deadline, it can directly affect the state of your regulatory compliance.

 Quebec's Law 25

-These changes have the potential to significantly affect the compliance requirements of organizations inside Quebec - and the businesses who interact with them.
+These changes have the potential to significantly affect the compliance requirements of organizations inside Quebec and the businesses that interact with them.

-Policies will be implemented for how personal information (and consent) is obtained, retained and destroyed.
-Data which is no longer needed will need to be either destroyed or anonymized.
+Policies will be implemented for how personal information (and consent) is obtained, retained, and destroyed.
+Data that is no longer needed will need to be either destroyed or anonymized.
 A Privacy Impact Assessment (PIA) must be done for any project that deals with transferring personal information across the border.
-And now individuals have the right to request organizations to stop processing their data.
+And now individuals have the right to request that organizations stop processing their data.

 Conclusion